bsdimp/freebsd-git-docs/big-picture.md

 Subversion with Git.
 This is a modest goal where the project's work flow will remain much as it is today, but with Subversion replaced with Git.
-The bug tracking (bugzilla) and code review (phabricator) will remain in place for now.
+The bug tracking (bugzilla) and code review (phabricator) will remain in place.
 We'll self-host the git repo and manage the first layer of mirrors ourselves.
 We'll publish the repository to github, gitlab and other places that are useful for our developers, users and contributors.